Len Sutton: Early racing career

 A lifelong resident of Portland, Oregon, Sutton became involved in auto racing after serving in the Navy during World War II.
 He spun out in the first corner on his first lap at a dirt track.
 Sutton won Oregon Racing Association championships in 1949, 1950, 1954, and 1955.
 He flipped his car to avoid cattle during the 1954 Carrera Panamericana road race (now Baja 1000).
-He was in a body cast for 4 months.
+He was in a body cast for four months.
 He also won midget car racing championships in Portland before he headed east to become a national touring driver.

 National circuits

-He raced in the AAA and USAC Championship Car series from 1955 to 1965, with 76 career starts, 43 top ten finishes, and 3 victories.
+Sutton raced in the AAA and USAC Championship Car series from 1955 to 1965, with 76 career starts, 43 top-ten finishes, and 3 victories.

 Sutton completed his rookie test for the Indianapolis 500 in 1956.
 He flipped his car while attempting 140 miles per hour for the 1957 Indianapolis 500.
 He slide upside down with his helmet scraping the asphalt for nearly 1000 feet (300 m).
 A report in the following day's Indianapolis News said "Sutton was at first believed dead by observers on the scene."
 His injuries included broken shoulder, serious abrasions on his back, and a fractured skull.
 He returned to Indianapolis the following year and made his first start in the event.
-That year he finished 32nd after being eliminated in a multi-car accident during the first lap.
+That year, he finished 32nd after being eliminated in a multi-car accident during the first lap.
 He competed in the 500 six more times and had his best result in 1962.
-After starting the race 4th, he led 9 laps and finished second behind his teammate Rodger Ward.
+After starting the race fourth, he led nine laps and finished second behind his teammate Rodger Ward.
 The next year, he set an unofficial Indianapolis Motor Speedway record when he went over 155 mi/h during a tire test.

 Known for his versatility as a driver, Sutton also competed in roadsters, midgets, sprint cars, and stock cars.
 He finished 31st in the 1963 Daytona 500.
 Sutton decided to retire from driving during a 1965 race at Langhorne Speedway.
 Fellow competitor Mel Kenyon was severely burned in the race.